uncenter/uncenter.dev/src/posts/npm-install-everything.md

 ## 11:33 PM, EST

-We had found the limits of NPM's API, and had been ratelimited.
+We had found the limits of NPM's API, and had been rate limited.
 In 32 minutes, we had published 454 packages: the main `everything` package, all five "chunks", but only 448 "sub-chunks".
 It was only a fraction (roughly 14%) of everything (hah, pun intended) we needed to publish.

 ## Phase 5: ???

-I [made a quick fix](https://github.com/everything-registry/everything/commit/1aef5aa3aa5e3d0e2107063cad6ce63f9cba9b0b) before heading to bed to skip the packages we had already published, but we still didn't have any sort of plan to deal with ratelimiting.
+I [made a quick fix](https://github.com/everything-registry/everything/commit/1aef5aa3aa5e3d0e2107063cad6ce63f9cba9b0b) before heading to bed to skip the packages we had already published, but we still didn't have any sort of plan to deal with rate limiting.
 Overnight between the 29th and the 30th, we settled on a new plan.
 We would periodically run a workflow that publishes as many packages as it can, and then the workflow saves the work it did to the repository so the next run can pick up where the last one left off.
 I replaced the sketchy manual intervention from the night before with a proper `published.json` file to keep track of the published packages, and [initialized it](https://github.com/everything-registry/everything/commit/fafc0ccf92b74eb994136c49b3ae87a7016d6e77).
 I [wrote a release script](https://github.com/everything-registry/everything/commit/3bd649ab3bd74a6d7933b8e4ad5116b9b987889d) that wrote back to `published.json` after publishing each package (I know, I know, this could be better) and [added a step to the workflow](https://github.com/everything-registry/everything/commit/85c8bed75a15e81c66a750e3ea36a4f3bb166fcc) to commit the changes after each run.
 After a few hiccups[^1], it finally worked!

 And so it began.
 Throughout the day I, very irregularly, manually dispatched the workflow.
 For a while, we sat and waited.
 We even began an effort to actually run `npm install everything` (well, `yarn add everything`) and put up a Twitch stream.